AlexandruCL/iTEC_2026/README.md

-# CollabCode Platform
+# iTECify Platform

-CollabCode is a collaborative coding platform with real-time editing, secure code execution, and AI-assisted development.
+iTECify is a collaborative coding platform with real-time editing, secure code execution, and AI-assisted development.

 It is organized as a Vite + React frontend and a Fastify backend that executes user code inside constrained Docker sandboxes.